henryrobbins/site/_artworks/partition.md

 image.
 This image transformation technique is based on this idea.
 Each column corresponds to a different gradient in the image.
-The first two rows highlight pixels of the corresponding gradient in white and black respectivley.
+The first two rows highlight pixels of the corresponding gradient in white and black respectively.
 The next two rows highlight the pixels and background in the color of the corresponding gradient.